 Variables and Constants

-• A variable is a tensor that can be updated during training.
+- A variable is a tensor that can be updated during training.
 It is used to store and modify the model parameters, such as weights and biases.
-You can create variables using tf.Variable.
+You can create variables using

+.
 This function takes the initial value and returns a variable object.
-You can also specify the data type and name of the variable.

-• A constant is a tensor that cannot be changed.
+You can also specify the data type and name of the variable. - A constant is a tensor that cannot be changed.
 It is used to store and pass the fixed values, such as hyperparameters and labels.
-You can create constants using tf.constant.
-This function takes the input data and returns a tensor object.
-You can also specify the data type and shape of the tensor.
+You can create constants using

-• You can define constants for model parameters, such as learning rate, batch size, or number of epochs.
+.
+The former replaces the old value with the new value, while the latter adds the new value to the old value.
+Both functions return the updated variable object. - You can define constants for model parameters, such as learning rate, batch size, or number of epochs.
 These are the values that control the training process and are usually chosen by the user.

 Create a variable with an initial value